Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/how-portal-creation-enables-cloud-data-fabric.md

    1. Deletes the spoke portal root directory and reclaims the capacity previously consumed by cached data.

 {% include note.html content="When you remove a portal relationship, any files or directories on the hub portal that were inaccessible, due to _both_ connectivity loss and outstanding spoke portal modifications, become accessible." %}

+### Portal Operation Audit Logging
+* For clients accessing [spoke portal data](#spoke-portal-data), audit logging is determined by the configuration on the spoke portal host cluster.

+* For clients accessing [hub portal data](#hub-portal-data), audit logging is determined by the configuration on the hub portal host cluster.

 ## Example Cloud Data Fabric Scenarios
 The following are examples of some of the most common scenarios for workloads that use Cloud Data Fabric functionality.